stripe-samples/checkout-one-time-payments/client-only/client/html/README.md

 # Accept payments with Stripe Checkout (client-only integration)

-You can create Checkout pages without a server by creating Products and SKUs in the Stripe Dashboard before launching your integration.
-Then pass the SKU ID of your Product to `stripe.redirectToCheckout` on the client when your customer checks out.
+You can create Checkout pages without a server by creating Products and Prices in the Stripe Dashboard before launching your integration.
+Then pass the Price ID of your Product to `stripe.redirectToCheckout` on the client when your customer checks out.

 <img src="https://storage.googleapis.com/stripe-samples-flow-charts/checkout-one-time-client-only.png" alt="A flowchart of the Checkout flow" align="center">